GRTLCollaboration/GRTeclyn/README.md

 > srun -p <partition> -t 5 -n 4 -c 2 -A <account> --export=ALL,OMP_NUM_THREADS=2 ./main3d.intel-llvm.MPI.OMP.ex ./params.txt
 > ```

-With the provided parameters, it should evolve 128 timesteps and write 5 plot files (actually directories/folders rather than single files, each about 26 MB):
+With the provided parameters, it should evolve 3 timesteps and write 1 plot file (actually directories/folders rather than single files, each about 26 MB):
 ```
-plt00000  plt00032  plt00064  plt00096  plt00128
+plt00000  plt00001 ...
 ```
 This should not take longer than a few minutes on a laptop.